-KAILUA BEACH was made for paddling: the shore is within paddling distance of the tiny MOKULUA ISLANDS.
-Called “THE MOKES” by locals, these islands are designated bird sanctuaries
+KAILUA BEACH was made for paddling: the shore is within paddling distance of the tiny MOKULUA ISLANDS .
+Sometimes called “the mokes” by locals, these islands are designated bird sanctuaries that harbor a host of intriguing seabirds, including wedge- tailed shearwaters and brown boobies and green sea turtles.

-Both guided and self-guided kayaking tours are available at KAILUA BEACH ADVENTURES.
-Since visitors generally don’t check kayaks with their luggage, it’s worth noting that kayaks—and even skilled guides, if you don’t want to explore alone—are available to those who want to paddle.
+Both guided and self-guided kayaking tours are available at TWOGOOD KAYAKS (twogoodkayaks.com).
+Since visitors generally don’t check kayaks with their luggage, it’s worth noting that kayaks — and even skilled guides, if you don’t want to explore alone — are available to those who want to paddle.